Canadian Owned and Operated

 Distribute heated or cooled air through ducts or ductless indoor units.

-• Effective for heating and cooling
+• Provides both heating and cooling with one system

-• Doesn’t provide hot water
+• Does not provide domestic hot water

 1.2 Air‑to‑Water Heat Pumps